Published: October 28, 2024 · Last reviewed: May 1, 2026

 For medical device manufacturers, compliance with MDCG 2019-16 is not just a regulatory box to check-it’s a business imperative.
 Non-compliance can lead to regulatory penalties, product recalls, reputational damage, and the ultimate loss of market access.

 Yet, those who embrace these guidelines gain a decisive competitive advantage.
 Manufacturers can earn greater trust from patients, healthcare providers, and regulators by demonstrating a commitment to cybersecurity.
-Investing in robust security measures also strengthens partnerships with hospitals and procurement agencies that are increasingly focused on cybersecurity standards.
+Investing in security measures also strengthens partnerships with hospitals and procurement agencies that are increasingly focused on cybersecurity standards.

 In an era where device security directly impacts patient outcomes and public perception, proactive compliance with MDCG 2019-16 doesn’t just protect-it elevates.
 It positions forward-thinking companies as leaders in safety and innovation within the global healthcare ecosystem.